helix-coupler/resources/README.md

 }
 </pre>

-Each link can have multiple hooks.
+Each bond can have multiple hooks.
 Hooks are enumerable and indexed by `n`.
 Hooks are labeled by `labelhash ~ keccak256(label)`.

 Each hook is a merkle node with a unique `hookhash ~ keccak256(labelhash, linkhash)`, mapping to a contractual relationship `hookhash => contract` between two names (e.g. chat, loan, yield, social, multisig etc etc)
 ```